 The past three decades have seen numerous changes take place in the automation technology industry.
-Notable among these changes have been the fast rise of new companies with new technologies and the subsequent acquisition of many of these companies by the largest players in the industry.
+Notable among them has been the fast rise of new companies with new technologies and the subsequent acquisition of many of these companies by the largest players in the industry.

 This scenario is, of course, not confined to the automation industry.
-It plays out across every business sector, but at an especially brisk pace in the technology sector.
+It plays out across every business sector, but has unfolded at an especially brisk pace in the technology sector.

 Though these companies have, in most cases, already integrated their acquired technologies to work well with their own products, the difference today is that automation technology companies are aiming to deliver complete end-to-end systems—not just compatibility.
 This is happening largely at the direction of end users who are looking to ease the process of the digital transformation they know they need to undertake.

-While the various large automation technology suppliers each have their unique way of approaching their offering of these end-to-end systems, Aveva is claiming to be the first to achieve a complete edge-to-enterprise system.
+While the various large automation technology suppliers each have their unique approach to offering these end-to-end systems, Aveva is claiming to be the first to achieve a complete edge-to-enterprise system.

-During a presentation at the Aveva World Conference 2019, Harpreet Gulati, senior vice president of planning and operations, said Aveva is the only software company delivering end-to-end value chain integration and collaboration capabilities as part of the company’s edge-to-enterprise Value Chain Optimization offering.
+During a presentation at the Aveva World Conference 2019, Harpreet Gulati, senior vice president of planning and operations, said Aveva is the only software company delivering end-to-end value chain integration and collaboration capabilities as part of its edge-to-enterprise Value Chain Optimization offering.

 “We differ from other technology suppliers in the market in that we connect multiple tools—from production planning and monitoring and control to corporate and investment planning—to link operations analytics, targets, and plans to actual operations data, fiscal targets, and strategic decisions,” Gulati said.
 “We condense these functions into a unified value chain for one version of truth contained in one database with hooks between business and operations modules as well as external systems.
 We’re doing the same thing SAP did for the financial industry by connecting and integrating operations that were historically separate.”